oresec/BlasterComp2025/ansiblePlaybooks/ansible_windows/README.md

-### Ansible Instructions for Windows
+# Ansible Instructions for Windows

-# Install and setup ansible stuff so it works
+### Install and setup ansible stuff so it works

+First, do the following.
 ```powershell
 # Step 1
 pip install ansible